 After installing the repository, run the commands below to install MySQL community edition.

-sudo apt-get update sudo apt-get install mysql-community-server
+sudo apt-get install mysql-community-server

 During the installation, you’ll be prompted to create and confirm MySQL root users password.
 Please create and confirm a password to use whenever you wish to login to the database server.